 The Ryzen 5 1600X is the hexcore, 12-thread CPU attack dog AMD have sicced on Intel's i5 range.
-It's a chip aimed at disrupting Intel’s mid-range dominance with serious multi-threading chops and a Rottweiler-aggressive price tag.
+It's a chip aimed at disrupting Intel’s mid-range dominance with the now-classic AMD Ryzen one-two of serious multi-threading chops and a Rottweiler-aggressive price tag.

 It’s not all about the processor, you need balance in your PC, so make sure you get the best graphics card for your machine.